jusleg/looop/README.md

 ## I'm intrigued, what are these ->{} things?

-I'm glad you asked, those are [Procs](https://ruby-doc.org/core-2.6/Proc.html) We'll call these procs while running the loop.
-This is one of the main reason that make looop a tad bit slower.
+I'm glad you asked, those are [Procs](https://ruby-doc.org/core-2.6/Proc.html).
+We'll call these procs while running the loop.
+This is one of the main reasons that make looop a tad bit slower.

 ## Do U even Big-O ?!1